-- From an A-F accountability model, Palo Verde High Magnet School carries a letter grade of "C." This suggests overall academic proficiency is somewhat effective. - School wide academic data, ACT data for SY21-222:
+- From an A-F accountability model, Palo Verde High Magnet School carries a letter grade of "B." This suggests overall academic proficiency is effective, with some gaps that are outlined below. - School wide academic data, ACT data for SY21-22: